downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-maven-3-3-9-windows.md

 last_modified_at: 2018-07-21
 categories: [Development]
 tags: [Download, Install, Maven, Setup, Tutorial, Windows]
-published: false
+published: true
 ---

 <img src="{{ site.url }}/assets/images/posts/development/maven/download-install-maven-3-3-9-windows.png" alt="download install maven 3-3-9 windows" class="align-right title-image">

-Do you want to download and install Maven 3.3.9 on Windows?
+Do you want to **download and install Apache Maven 3.3.9 on Windows**?

 Then Check this out:

 In this tutorial I'll show where to download Maven.

-**How to configure it**.
+How to configure it.

 (And above all) how to check if everything is working.